rewgs/open-stage-control-ts/resources/docs/docs/widgets/scripting.md

 }
 ```

-To avoid unwanted script executions, touch state events will only be catched if the script contains the word `touch`.
+To avoid unwanted script executions, touch state events will only be caught if the script contains the word `touch`.

 ## Available variables